 - Lunch: all week 12.00-14.30; set L £25 (2 courses) to £30 (3 courses); set L Sun from £32.50 (2 courses)

 - Dinner: all week 19.00-21.30; set D £70 (3 courses); Tasting Menu's from £80 (5 courses)

 - Seats: 50, plus 25 outside

-- Wine: an interesting list, with fair prices for some prestigious bottles, kicks off in the mid £20's
+- Wine: an interesting list, with fair prices for some prestigious bottles, kicks off at around the £28 mark

 - Wheelchair access: Yes, including lavatory